 El Gòtic (Barrio Gótico)

-How to get there: Metro Liceu (L3) or Bus V15 to Via Laietana – Correus
+Getting there: Metro Liceu (L3) or Bus V15 to Via Laietana – Correus

 My personal highlight in El Gòtic is the Plaza de San Felipe Neri (Catalan: Plaça de Sant Felip Neri).
-Besides its dark history, this square is super quiet and peaceful and you can get some quick rest here.
+Besides its dark history, this square is super quiet and peaceful, and you can get some quick rest here.

 By the way, in this square, they filmed many scenes of the video clip of My Immortal by Evanescence.